 How to Make Vegan Lentil Soup

-Because lentils are so small, you can skip the soaking step; simply add them to water and simmer away.
-That makes this low-calorie, gluten-free recipe a no-brainer for weeknight dinners.
-As a bonus, it tastes warm and comforting so even the meat-eating members of the family will love it.
+Because dried lentils are so small, you can skip the soaking step; simply add them to water and simmer away.
+That makes this low-calorie, gluten-free and 100% plant-based recipe a no-brainer for weeknight dinners.
+As a bonus, it tastes warm and comforting, so even the meat-eating members of the family will love it.

 As a bonus, lentils have a meatier texture than most beans, helping anyone new to a vegan diet feel like they’re not missing out.
-Add in a ton of vitamins, minerals and the fact that they’re inexpensive, and lentils may be your new go-to protein choice whether your a vegetarian or not!
+Throw extra vegetables into your vegan lentil soup, and you’ve got an even healthier meal full of vitamins and minerals.

-French lentils (also called Lentilles du Puy) have thicker skins and take longer to cook (about 40 to 50 minutes).
-They retain their shape exceptionally well and have a poppy-like texture, making them a good choice for salads and side dishes.
+For more bite in your soup, try French lentils (also called Lentilles du Puy), which are smaller but have thicker skins and take longer to cook (about 40 to 50 minutes).
+Since they retain their shape exceptionally well, they’re typically a good choice for salads and side dishes.
+If you want your lentils to develop a deeper flavor and don’t mind the extra cooking time, they can also be used in soups.

-Finally, black beluga lentils are a bit of a hybrid.
-Like French lentils, they have thick skins which allow them to retain their shape if you cook them for fewer than 30 minutes.
-Cook them closer to 40 minutes, though, and they’ll split and break down like brown lentils.
+Similarly, black beluga lentils have thick skins which allow them to retain their shape.
+Only cook those for 30 minutes or less.
+Otherwise, they’ll split and break down like brown lentils.

-Psst!
-Lentils are great in soup, but did you know you can use them in all kinds of veggie-friendly recipes?
-They make incredible tacos and burger patties.
-Check out our best lentil recipes.
+Bought the wrong type of lentil, or have leftover lentils?
+No worries!
+Lentils are great in soup, but you can use them in all kinds of veggie-friendly recipes such as delicious taco filling or burger patties.
+Check out these easy lentil recipes for your next healthy meal.

 This recipe makes six servings, but feel free to meal prep and double the recipe if you like.
-Cooked lentils store exceptionally well in the freezer, where they are good for up to six months.
+Cooked lentils store exceptionally well in the freezer, where they are good for up to three to five months.

 - 4-1/2 cups water